muizidn/Stride/README.md

 When you first run Stride you will need to go into the Preferences and select the Swift compiler path and the path to the [sourcekit-lsp](https://github.com/apple/sourcekit-lsp) executable.
 Stride includes pre-built binaries inside its "Language Servers" folder.
 You can try these, but it's advised to build your own using your toolchain.

+## Documentation

+Stride documentation is generated using [Jazzy](https://github.com/realm/jazzy) and will be available per-module.
+You can generate locally using make command.

+	make documentation

 ## Troubleshooting

 The project is so new at this point that I don't know what issues users are likely to face.
 The best thing to do is let me know and I'll respond ASAP.
 I suspect that the most likely issues will be related to getting code completion to work and having Stride load arbitrary projects.
 Please bear with me while any initial teething problems are worked out!